lwatiker/poll-middleware/README.md

 To install:
 ----
-Install mongodb.
-Run on default port localhost:27017.
+Install mongodb and node.js.

-Start mongo server by running:
+Start mongo on default port 27017 by running:
 `mongod`

 Install node dependencies: